MichaelCurrin/dev-cheatsheets/cheatsheets/shell/shells.md

 If you enter `exit` or press <kbd>CTRL</kbd>+<kbd>D</kbd>, then you will return to the outer shell session.

 Note that you should **not** use this to switch between shells, as the config file will not be executed appropriately.
-Use the [Start new shell session](start-new-shell-session) section below.
+Use the [Start new shell session] section below.

+[Start new shell session]: {{ site.baseurl }}{% link cheatsheets/shell/start-new-shell-session.md }}

 ## Get current shell